getherbie/herbie/example/site/pages/2-doc/7-extending/1-index.md

     </tbody>
 </table>

-## 1. Using the filesystem for the project
+## 1. Extending using the filesystem for the project

 ### Console commands